The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/Windhawk/DownAeroSquared.md

 ## DownAero Squared

 Theme for Windows 11 based off of the Windhawk [DownAero](https://github.com/ramensoftware/windows-11-start-menu-styling-guide/tree/main/Themes/Down%20Aero) start menu theme.
-This theme extends the DownAero design to the taskbar and notification center for a more cohesive look while adding in a few tweaks and improvements.
+This theme extends the DownAero design to the taskbar and notification center for a more complete look while adding in a few tweaks and improvements.

 <div class="gallery text-delta">
 <div class="gallery-item">